heroku/shaas/README.md

 ## Testing

-Due to the nature of this application and the access it has to the host machine, testing is done functionality within a Docker container.
-To run tests:
+Due to the nature of this application and the access it has to the host machine, testing is done functionality within a [Docker](https://www.docker.com) container.
+To run tests, be sure Docker is running, [Docker Compose](https://docs.docker.com/compose) is installed, and run:

     $ go test -v ./... -ftest